-When I was a little Catholic schoolgirl, I used to scratch myself on the arm to keep awake during mandatory church service and prayer time.
+When I was a little Catholic schoolgirl, I used to scratch myself on the arm to keep awake during mandatory church services and prayer time.
 I struggled to stay awake during the repetitive prayers and monotone whispers.
 I wish grown up Kristen could tell sweet, tired, and innocent little Kristen of the 4 Saints (who were all nuns!)
 I know who struggled to stay awake during prayers too.
 That would have prevented a whole lot of guilt (and a whole lot of arm scratches).

 Catherine of Bologna tempted sleep during her spiritual practices too.
 One of her greatest visions appeared in the midst of her service-time supernal snooze; she heard a full angelic choir singing from the heavens (that’ll wake you up!) and it’s said that she heard the choir any time the temptation to sleep arose.
 Or maybe it was God saying “Girl!
 Wake up!
 Here is an alarm clock since they haven’t been invented yet!”
 She lives out one of my favorite quotes, “I am spiritually awake, but I’d like to be physically asleep.”
 For that alone, she could be my patron Saint.